kellpossible/blog/content/adventures/037-FreerideInRacha.md

 Anya went to the aiport to pick up one guest who arrived from Finland, and took him to his hotel.
 The next day we all met at Fabrika (a hostel and trendy collection of cafes).
 Ryan was a little late due to troubles getting his car, and truck repaired.
 Here I met Fede, our lead IFMGA qualified guide from Italy.
 The group itself was diverse and interesting, we figured we had people on the trip (including guides and volunteers) from something like 14 different countries!

+On the first day we had organised to make a stop in Chiatura, a mining town close to Racha.
+The weather was overcast, we tried to make a visit to the mine, but somehow that didn't work out as planned we spent a lot of time standing around in the mud!
+Instead we went up to the Church, which happened to be closed.
+Defeated we made our way to the hotel.
+I turned in for the night, but I think some of the group managed to make an outing on one of the many soviet era cable cars which hang above the village which make it a fascinating place.
+I think maybe some people still live there in places only readily accessible by cable car.

 {{ img(path="photos/freeride-in-racha/20220129_175026.jpg", caption="Fede leading the group out of Shkmeri") }}

-A few hours later we were standing above the village Shkmeri doing some avalanche tranceiver practice with the group.
+The next morning we loaded up the cars.
+There was some trouble leaving the hotel, as the staff had "apprehended" Adam or Tamta waiting for their bank transfer to pay for our stay to go through!
+With that sorted we were soon standing above the village Shkmeri doing some avalanche tranceiver practice with the group.
 The conditions were excellent, and starting here turned out be be a great idea.
 After a couple of powder runs from the top of the mountain above the town we all found ourselves in the house of some Shkmeri locals who were weathering the Winter, they decided on a whim to invite us into their home, feed us some delicious local produce (and Chacha of course!), and show us their semi-automatic rifle.

+While we were ski touring, we realised that the group lunches and snacks were forgotten back in the hotel at Chiatura, so Tamta and Adam travelled there again to pick them up, I can't remember if there was some more drama there!

 {{ img(path="photos/freeride-in-racha/20220129_183218.jpg", caption="Imprompteau feast with Shkmeri locals!") }}